mycelium-com/wallet-android/view/README.md

-This project module coshould contains common Mycelium UI elements and styles
+This project module should contains common Mycelium UI elements and styles